AddPCB/ukmc-v2/README.md

-# MCUK - Online Social Club for UK Legal Medical Cannabis Patients & Caregivers
+# UKMC - Online Social Club for UK Legal Medical Cannabis Patients & Caregivers

 ## DISCLAIMER: This project is currently a proof of concept and not yet a live community